 How do online courses compare to face-to-face courses?

-Both types of courses have dedicated instructors who meet APU’s requirements for academic excellence and Christian commitment.
+Both types of courses have dedicated instructors who are experts in their fields and model Christ-centered excellence in their courses.
 Through discussion forums, email, and other forms of communication, online instructors teach, mentor, advise, and interact with you as they would in a classroom on campus.
 Online classroom discussions happen in asynchronous forums instead of in a live classroom.
-You’ll have assignments in both types of courses, but in online courses, you will submit your completed work electronically.
+You’ll have assignments in both types of courses and submit your completed work online.
 If you have an exam in an online course, you will take it online.

 How do I participate in online classes?

-Fully online courses feature several methods for interacting with your instructors and fellow classmates.
-Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and in some instances group projects.
+Fully online courses feature several methods for interacting with your instructors and classmates.
+Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and group projects.

 How can I know if online courses are right for me?

 If you are comfortable working independently, have good organizational skills, and are self-motivated, you may find online learning to be a rewarding and satisfying experience.

 How much time do online courses take?

 Online learning is not easier than learning in a face-to-face classroom.
 Both types of courses pass through our rigorous academic governance process.
 For online and face-to-face courses, a standard rule of thumb is 3 hours of homework time for every hour of class time; therefore, for a three-credit course, plan on spending at least nine hours per week on homework.
 The difference with online is that, instead of spending time commuting to campus for in-person classes at specific times, you can allocate time to your schoolwork whenever you like.